-A new Google paper describes an interesting shift on how Google might find information on the web, using artificial intelligence methods on query log files.
+A new Google paper about mining user queries describes an interesting shift on how Google might find information on the web, using artificial intelligence methods on query log files.

 We often talk about how Google indexes web pages by looking at relevance factors (which are “relevant” to the query used), and quality factors (which look at importance of pages, through something like page rank).